OasisLMF/OpenDataTransform/docs/src/index.rst

 The Open Data Transformation Framework provides an open-source, free, and model-agnostic framework to improve the efficiency and transparency of catastrophe modelling data transformations in the insurance market.

 It is maintained through an industry collaboration coordinated by The Insurance Development Forum (IDF) `Risk Modelling Steering Group (RMSG) <https://www.insdevforum.org/working-groups/rmsg/>`_.
 Technical development has been led by OASIS in partnership with model vendors and users.
-The project is managed under the IDF RMSG Interoperability Technical Working Group (ITWG) whose members, drawn from over 30 organisations, have collaborated in the vision and design of this framework.
+The project is managed under the IDF RMSG Interoperability Technical Working Group (ITWG) whose members, represent over 30 organisations, have collaborated in the vision and design of this framework.

+A steering committee comprising industry experts is responsible for the direction of the project and considers feedback made via the GitHub issues or RMSG and ITWG forums.
+The steering committee is chaired by IDF RMSG and has industry representation from AIR, AON, Chubb, the Catastrophe Resiliency Council, Guy Carpenter, RenaissanceRe, SCOR, and Oasis.

 There is currently an exposure data transformation available to convert data from AIR CEDE to OED and vice versa.